keremkocak5/converter/README.md

 ---

-Made with ☕, Spring Boot, and a bit of validation magic ✨
+Made with ☕, Spring Boot, Maven, WireMock, Junit and H2.